analogdevicesinc/MAX32630FTHR_Raw_I2C_Interface/README.md

 2. Program should be able to blink a blue LED light while it is running

 3. Program should be able to WRITE single byte to:
--a.
+- a.
 Input: 	SlaveAddress
--b.
+- b.
 Input: 	RegisterAddress
--c.
+- c.
 Input: 	Value
 Return 0 on successful write;  “ACK” string output screen Return 1 on failure write; “NACK” string output screen